santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/On%2DCall-Guide-and-Practices.md

 - be available and able to work case within 15-20 min.  (you shouldn't plan on going out to the movies that weekend)
 - have your mobile on and laptop up and running
 - have vpn 2 factor , WFH (Work From Home) tested and working
+- are you new or 1st time being on call? a WEEK prior reach out to our SME and TA to assess your readiness and a secondary back up / phone a friend to assist beyond the hive.
+- Duty Managers numbers will be different and could be flagged as Potential Spam by your mobile OS or your mobile carrier.
+However that typically is the same number that will call you. (example 1-314-888-2523  from Ladue, MO is a number that came up when Lee was on call over the weekend in April 2020)

 **Want a different on-call week or need to change it?**